CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 ### Create server01 and server02

-In your hypervisor, create two virtual servers; server01 and server02.
+In your hypervisor environment, create two virtual servers; server01 and server02.

    - On server01, connect eth1 to swp1 on leaf01 and eth02 to swp1 on leaf02.